DataDog/pg_tracing/doc/pg_tracing.md

 ### pg_tracing.caller_sample_rate (real)

 Controls the fraction of statements with SQLCommenter tracecontext and an enabled sampled flag that will generate spans.
 The default value is 1.

-### pg_tracing.filter_query_ids (string)

-Restrict sampling to the provided queryIds.
-An empty value won't filter any queries.
-The default value is empty.

 ### pg_tracing.export_parameters (boolean)